mariaalouisaa/wordle-copycat/README.md

 Hosted on Github Pages **Soon to be linked**

 Coded and maintained entirely my myself.
-Based on [Wordle](https://www.powerlanguage.co.uk/wordle/)
+Design a mimic of [Wordle](https://www.powerlanguage.co.uk/wordle/)